Lagrangian mechanics: D'Alembert's principle

-The virtual displacements, δr_{k}, are by definition infinitesimal changes in the configuration of the system consistent with the constraint forces acting on the system at an instant of time, i.e. in such a way that the constraint forces maintain the constrained motion.
+The virtual displacements, $\delta \mathbf{r}_k$, are by definition infinitesimal changes in the configuration of the system consistent with the constraint forces acting on the system at an instant of time, i.e. in such a way that the constraint forces maintain the constrained motion.
 They are not the same as the actual displacements in the system, which are caused by the resultant constraint and non-constraint forces acting on the particle to accelerate and move it.
 Virtual work is the work done along a virtual displacement for any force (constraint or non-constraint).

 Since the constraint forces act perpendicular to the motion of each particle in the system to maintain the constraints, the total virtual work by the constraint forces acting on the system is zero: